-Polaris is only the 46th brightest star in the night sky but it's an important one that's been of immense value to navigators.
-What makes it special is that it's positioned almost exactly at the North Celestial Pole making it the current Northern Pole Star.
-The star is about three quarters of a degree from the pole and is edging closer; on March 24, 2100 it will be less than half a degree distant but after that will slowly start to move away.
+Polaris is only the 46th brightest star in the night sky, but it's an important one that's been of immense value to navigators.
+This star is the current Northern Pole Star since it's positioned only three quarters of a degree from the North Celestial Pole.
+Polaris is edging closer still and on March 24, 2100 it will be less than half a degree away, before starting to slowly drift away.

-Polaris is a multiple star system located 434 light-years from Earth that shines with a combined apparent magnitude of +1.97.
-The main component (α UMi Aa) usually referred to as simply Polaris is a type F7Ib yellow-white supergiant that dominates the system.
+Polaris is a multiple system located 434 light-years away that shines with a combined magnitude of +1.97.
+The dominant main component, α UMi Aa, is usually referred to as simply "Polaris" and is a type F7Ib yellow-white supergiant.
 It's a classical Cepheid variable with a period of slightly more than 4 days.
-There is evidence that the brightness variations have decreased and then increased over the past few years.
-Before 1960, the change was about 0.15 magnitudes but a few years later it was down to 0.05.
-Now it appears the range is on the increase and with modern imaging and magnitude measuring techniques, it will be interesting to see how it changes over the coming years.
-Since one of the nearest Cepheid's - important stars for measuring astronomical distances - Polaris is heavily studied by astronomers.
-It's 2,300 more luminous than the Sun and 46 times larger than our star.
+There is evidence that the brightness variation has changed over recent times.
+Before 1960, it was about 0.15 magnitudes but a few years later it was down to 0.05 magnitudes.
+Now it appears to be back on the rise and with modern imaging and measuring techniques, it will be interesting to see how it changes in the coming years.
+Since one of the nearest Cepheid's, Polaris has been heavily studied by astronomers.
+The main star is 2,300 more luminous than the Sun and 46 times larger.

-The system is also known by numerous names.
+This system has numerous names.
 One ancient name for Polaris was Cynosure from the Greek meaning "dogs tail".
-Also commonly used names are the "North Star", the "Steadfast Star" and the "Guiding Star".
-It's always interesting to take a time exposure photograph or image of the region centered on Polaris with the trails very evident.
-Since it's not exactly at the pole, even Polaris leaves a short trail.
+Also commonly used are the "North Star", the "Steadfast Star" and the "Guiding Star".
+A time exposure photograph or image of the region centred on Polaris reveals many star trails and since it's not exactly over the pole, Polaris also leaves a short trail.

 Polaris Data Table

 |Age (years)||70 Million|